 The mission of the Guild of Sommeliers Education Foundation (“SommFoundation”) is to assist wine and spirits professionals to achieve the highest level of proficiency and accreditation in the food and beverage industry.
 The David A. Carpenter Masters of Wine scholarship, sponsored by David and Diane Carpenter, was created to further the mission of SommFoundation and is open to North America practical only students.
-The 2019 scholarship was awarded to Brian Browning, who received this $2,000 (USD) scholarship to help towards the costs of his studies.
+The 2020 scholarship was awarded to Phillip Anderson and Lindsay Groves, who received this $2,500 (USD) to assist with the cost of their studies.

 AXA Millésimes scholarship

 For over ten years the scholarship has been offering five scholars unique insight into the portfolio of IMW’s principal supporter AXA Millésimes properties in Bordeaux and the Douro.
 Entrants are usually asked to write an essay, set by managing director Christian Seely.
 The 2020 scholarship was open to all stage one and two students in the study programme, and the chosen scholars were Nicoletta Dicova, Cherie Xin Huang, Tiago Macena, Fleur Pushack and Elena Rameder.
 As soon travel allows, the winners will visit Chateau Pichon Baron in Pauillac, as well as neighbouring Château Pibran, and leading 1er Cru Château Suduiraut in Sauternes.

 The IWSC Foundation is a non-profit organisation and the charitable arm of the IWSC.
 Since 2018, the IWSC Foundation has awarded 10 scholarships of £5,000 to students to assist with their MW study journey, and in 2021 a new scholarship initiative will be announced, which will provide five students from stage one, and five students from stage two, a grant of £5,000 each (totalling £50,000).